 Then, confirm that the metric has been sent to our metric treemap.
 The image below shows that MetricFire has received the metrics from our Python file.

 Once you see it pop up on your metric treemap, we should be able to plot it on a graph in Grafana.
 Let’s create a new dashboard in Grafana.

 And then we will query our metric called "counters metric button count".
 On the graph below, the cursor is hovering over a single dot.
 That query has a dot with 5.000 as a value on the graph.
 Which is correct, since our counter counted 5 button presses after our last execute of the Python file.

 Let’s spam the Python file a little more to see what it looks like on the graph.
-The image below shows what a bunch of random executes of our Python file looks like.
-You can also see the original 5 button presses at 14:28.
+The image below shows what a bunch of random executes of our Python file look like.
+You can also see the original 5-button presses at 14:28.